KolwaBrad/photographer-portfolio-website/README.md

 2. Create a new branch for your feature or bug fix:

-3. Make your changes and commit them:
+3. Make your changes and commit them to git: